DavidNewn/Student-s-Recipe-Survival-Guide/README.md

 - **What:** A recipe cookbook or library which users can refer to for recipes and ideas.
 - **Who:** College/University students, with an interest in cooking but are inexperienced or have minimal experience in cooking, and who want to reduce food waste.
-- **Why:** For the past three weeks since I've arrived in Vancouver, having only studied online beforehand, I've taken a great interest in cooking.
-Making my own meals for home and for school really engages me, and I find much enjoyment in assembling ingredients I have into fully-feldge food.
+- **Why:** Three weeks since I've arrived in Vancouver, having only studied online at UBC beforehand due to the pandemic, I've taken a great interest in cooking.
+Making my own meals for home and for school really engaged me, and I found much enjoyment in assembling ingredients I have into fully-feldge food.
   Though I've been having difficulties sometimes in deciding on what meal to make, as well as keeping track of what ingredients I have or should get without breaking bank, so this project works to tackle these issues.